jlibovicky/jlibovicky.github.io/_posts/2019-05-11-MT-Weekly-Constant-Time-MT.md

 ---

-This week, we will have a look at a brand-new method for non-autoregressive machine translation published [few weeks ago on arXiv](https://arxiv.org/pdf/1904.09324.pdf) by [Facebook AI Research](https://research.fb.com/category/facebook-ai-research/), two days before the anonymity period for [the EMNLP
+This week, we will have a look at a brand-new method for non-autoregressive machine translation published [a few weeks ago on arXiv](https://arxiv.org/pdf/1904.09324.pdf) by [Facebook AI Research](https://research.fb.com/category/facebook-ai-research/), two days before the anonymity period for [the EMNLP